jaywink/matrix-alertmanager/README.md

     team: dev
 ```

 NOTE!
-Currently the bot cannot talk HTTPS, so you need to have a reverse proxy in place to terminate SSL, or use unsecure unencrypted connections.
+Currently, the bot cannot talk HTTPS, so you need to have a reverse proxy in place to terminate SSL, or use unsecure unencrypted connections.

 ## TODO